criptowiki/criptowiki/README.md

 ## Content
 In this repository you will find the full source code of the [static website](https://cripto.wiki), created with [Jekyll](https://jekyllrb.com/).
+There are 2 important branches:
+- **main**: contains the Jekyll site code and the file `.github/workflows/jekyll.yml`, which calls the actions to generate the static site.
+- **gh-pages**: the production site; its content is created automatically on every push to the main branch.
+The actions compile the code which is in the main branch.

 ## Installation